 - Touch and hold between words to add a space with your Apple Pencil.

-There is also a new Scribble shortcut palette feature, which offers quick controls based on the app you’re using.
+iPadOS 14 also added a new shortcut palette feature, which offers quick controls based on the app you’re using.
 For instance, in the Mail app, you’ll see quick controls for changing fonts and inserting images.
 Apple explains:

 The shortcut palette offers you the most commonly used actions for the app you’re using, so you can tap the palette without using the onscreen keyboard.
 For example, if you’re writing in Mail, the shortcut palette gives you options for font picker and image insertion, allowing you to quickly tap the option you want.
 In Reminders, you’ll find options for recent time and location settings you might need when you’re creating reminders.

-iPadOS 14 also brings a variety of improvements to note-taking with Apple Pencil.
-A new Smart Selection feature allows you to select a single handwritten word or entire sentences using double-tap and triple-tap, or select entire paragraphs in a single motion.
+iPadOS 14 also brought a variety of improvements to note-taking with Apple Pencil.
+A Smart Selection feature allows you to select a single handwritten word or entire sentences using double-tap and triple-tap, or select entire paragraphs in a single motion.

-Shape recognition is also a new note-taking feature that allows you to draw geometrically perfect lines, curves, and shapes, including hearts, stars, and arrows. iPadOS 14 can also intelligently recognize addresses, phone numbers, email addresses, links, and more, allowing you to take actions with a single tap.
+Shape recognition also came to the iPad last year, allowing you to draw geometrically perfect lines, curves, and shapes, including hearts, stars, and arrows. iPadOS 14 can also intelligently recognize addresses, phone numbers, email addresses, links, and more, allowing you to take actions with a single tap.